Ingenuity-Fainting-Goats/piof/README.md

 ![PIOF - PHP Instrumentation Open Framework](https://github.com/ingenuity-ninja/piof/raw/master/images/headerlogo.png)

 # What
-PIOF - Is a dynamic and modulable instrumentation framework for PHP language.
+PIOF - Is a dynamic and modular instrumentation framework for PHP language.

 # Why
 It could be useful for Developers, Reverse Engineers, Malware Analyst, Vulnerability Researcher.